Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Explicit examples of spectral sequences

-so the Schubert cells in $\CP^n$ are killed by certain (linear combinations of) torsion $S^1$-orbits. \cref{SS_TCP3tw} is the case $n=4.$ The \textbf{4-star symbol} is the point of local central symmetry (\cref{CentralSymmetrySpecSeq}). \textbf{Asterisk signs $*$ in the shifts} of some columns indicate that shifts of their connected components \textbf{are different.}
+so the Schubert cells in $\CP^n$ are killed by certain (linear combinations of) torsion $S^1$-orbits. \cref{SS_TCP3tw} is the case $n=4.$ We match by \textbf{blue boxes} the sets of classes that are killed one from the other by the green edge-differentials (in general we do not know whether these maps are diagonalisable).
+The \textbf{4-star symbol} is the point of local central symmetry (\cref{CentralSymmetrySpecSeq}). \textbf{Asterisk signs $*$ in the shifts} of some columns indicate that shifts of their connected components \textbf{are different.}

 \end{ex}